Doron Kempel: Business career

 Before joining Dell EMC, Kempel was Vice President of Sales and Marketing for Imedia Corporation and also became a US citizen.
 Imedia Corporation was acquired by Terayon Communications Systems.

 Kempel initiated and became vice president and General Manager for the Media Solutions Group at EMC Corporation in 1998 and led that organization until 2001.

 In 2003, Kempel co-founded data-storage company Diligent Technologies with fellow entrepreneur Moshe Yanai.
 Kempel led Diligent as Chairman & CEO.
 Yanai was an investor.
 In April 2008, IBM acquired Diligent Technologies for an estimated $200M.
 Kempel stayed with IBM for a period of 15 months in order to facilitate the integration of Diligent into IBM.

 In August 2009, Kempel founded SimpliVity Corporation, which pioneered the introduction of HyperConverged, Cloud IT Infrastructure, combining server, storage and networking into one device in an all-in-one system.
 In February 2017, HPE acquired SimpliVity for an estimated $650 million (including an additional approximately $50M program, for retention and incentives of SimpliVity employees).

-In May 2017, Kempel began developing Our Bond, a private security company and accompanying app designed to offer people personal security in situations where they feel unsafe, but are hesitant to contact the police.
-The app, video-calls a private security service that stay on the line until the person feels safe.
-Our Bond launched in the US in 2019.
+In 2017, Kempel founded Bond (OurBond), a New York City–based personal security company that provides AI-enabled preventative personal security services in 28 countries.
+Doron is Chairman & CEO of Bond, which is a public company; its clients include corporations, municipalities, and universities that offer the service to executives and their families, employees, residents, and students.
+The company uses the slogan “personal security for all."